turingschool/backend-curriculum-site/module4/lessons/js_refactor_tractor.md

 // This defines a variable called `snake` in the global scope
 ```

 This can cause some pretty gnarly bugs.
-[Try running the code below is jsbin](http://jsbin.com/fukuqupalo/edit?js,console).
+[Try running the code below on jsbin](http://jsbin.com/fukuqupalo/edit?js,console).

 ```js
 for(var i = 0; i < 5; i++) {